pyrsia/pyrsia/docs/rfc/readme.md

 ## When you need to follow this process

-You should consider using this process if you intend to make "substantial" changes to Yarn or its documentation.
+You should consider using this process if you intend to make "substantial" changes to Pyrsia or its documentation.
 Some examples that would benefit from an RFC are:

 - A new feature that creates new API surface area.